-David is collaborating with the Structure and Motion Laboratory of the RVC.
-His main research interests lie in cartilage and tendon healing, biomechanics of locomotion, fracture repair and in veterinary education.
+David is collaborating on multiple projects in the Structure and Motion Laboratory of the RVC and the Equine Diagnostic Imaging Service.
+His main research interests lie in diagnostic imaging, cartilage and tendon healing, biomechanics of locomotion, fracture repair and in veterinary education.

 ADAMI, C., WESTWOOD-HEARN, H., BOLT, D.M. & MONTICELLI, P. (2020) Prevalence of electrolyte disturbances and preanesthetic death risk factors in 120 horses undergoing colic surgery.
 J Equine Sci doi: 10.1016/j.jevs.2019.102843 [Epub ahead of print]

 MANSO-DIAZ, G., BOLT, D.M. & LOPEZ-SANROMAN, J. (2019) Ultrasonographic visualization of the mesenteric vasculature in horses with large colon colic.
 Vet Record doi: 10.1136/vr.105468.
 [Epub ahead of print].
 PubMed ID: 31542725

 BRYANT, H.A., DIXON, J.J., WELLER, R. & BOLT, D.M.
 (2019) Use of Positive Contrast Radiography to Identify Synovial Involvement in Horses with Traumatic Limb Wounds.
 Equine Vet J 51: 20-23.
 PubMed ID: 29931725